-Visiting and touring colleges can be strenuous and tedious enough on its own, but for students with special needs, it’s important to take the necessary steps to make college tours fit your needs.
+Visiting and touring colleges can be strenuous and tedious enough on its own, but for students with a disability, it’s important to take the necessary steps to make college tours fit your needs.
 Doing the legwork up front helps ensure you find a college where you will be happy and successful.
-Here are our tips for students with special needs when it comes to visiting colleges.
+Here are our tips for students with disabilities when it comes to visiting colleges.

 Assess Your Needs

 What exactly will help you when you attend college?
 How hands-on are your needs?
 It’s important to consult with your high school counselor, special education liaison and college counselor well in advance of your college search so you can be aware of exactly how college will differ from high school and which services or accommodations will be most helpful to you.

 All students should plan college tours well in advance, but this is especially true for students who are seeking colleges that will support their needs.
 Before scheduling a general tour online, make a call to the Office of Disability Services and ask if they allow prospective students the chance to meet with them and learn about their services.
 Follow their directions for planning a campus tour that includes a stop at the Disabilities office.

 When you are touring the campus, whether it is with a large group, or personalized tour guide, it’s okay to ask lots of questions that pertain to your needs.
 If the tour guide doesn’t have answers to your questions, find someone who does.
 If you can meet with a teacher or coordinator within the college’s Office of Disabilities, do so.
 Come prepared with a copy of your 504 or IEP and have questions planned in advance.

 Touring colleges as a student seeking support services on campus can require more planning and more time than usual.
 Rather than trying to visit two colleges on one day, for example, plan to visit one college and spend time getting ALL the information you need.